lenderpanel

 Recently asked questions about conveyancing in Faringdon

-I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
-Faringdon is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what was supposed to be a quick, no chain conveyancing.
+Faringdon is where the house is located.
+What do you suggest?

-Flying freeholds in Faringdon are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Faringdon you must be sure that your lawyer goes through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Faringdon are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Faringdon you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Faringdon may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated